Who are we?

-If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our IoD Consortium Rules https://www.insightsondemand.org/membership-rules website terms and other agreements; or to protect the rights, property, or safety of ITWP, our IoD Consortium members, our customers, or others.
+- If we are under a duty to disclose or share your personal data in order to comply with any legal obligation in response to a lawful request by public authorities, or in order to enforce or apply our IoD Consortium Rules https://www.insightsondemand.org/membership-rules or website terms www.insightsondemand.org/terms-of-use-policy and other agreements; or to protect the rights, property, or safety of ITWP, our IoD Consortium members, our customers, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us by emailing firstname.lastname@example.org if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.